junxit/us-congress-bills-111/metadata.md

 - 2009-12-07 — Introduced in Senate
 - 2009-12-07 — Read twice and referred to the Committee on Energy and Natural Resources.
+- 2010-07-21 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2010-09-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-335.
+- 2010-09-28 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 111-335.
+- 2010-09-28 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 622.